-Repository: A collection of related images, differentiated by a tag that would differentiate the historical version of a specific image.
-Some repos contain multiple variations of a specific image, such as the SDK, runtime/fat, thin tags.
-As Windows containers become more prevalent, a single repo can contain platform variants, such as a Linux and Windows image.
+Repository: A collection of related images, differentiated by tags that correspond to historical versions of a specific image.
+Some repos contain multiple variations based on the SDK, runtime, fat vs. thin, etc. As Windows containers become more prevalent, a single repo can contain platform variants, such as a Linux and Windows image.